Dustinlar/Differential-GPS-Vector-Pointer/GPS_Vector Pointer tutorial.md

 * Create two complete XBee sheild assemblyes
 * Modify GPS wires so that they can connect to redboard inputs
 * Modify Servo wires to allow plug into redboard
-* Solder stranded wire to laser
+* Solder stranded wire to laser and solder the other ends to X and X

-* On the base

 Connection diagram (fritzing)